microsoft/BatchMoveToTeams/README.md

 ## Inputs

 A CSV file with user UPNs to be moved from Skype onprem to Teams only.
 "UPN" (without double quotes) must be the first line (header), than each user's UPN value on a separate line.
+E.g.:
+`UPN
+testuser1@domain.com
+testuser2@domain.com
+testuser3@domain.com`

 ## Contributing